Multi-mission Direct Access Terminal for PAZ, TerraSAR-X and other Satellites

 Phase 1: Requirements Analysis and Preliminary Design

-During Phase 1 DAT system requirements are analysed and a preliminary design is carried on.
-Requirements consolidation will be reviewed internally before starting the preliminary design period.
-It ends at the DAT Preliminary Design Review (DAT-PDR).
-In that moment the phase is considered completed.
+During Phase 1 DAT system requirements were analysed and a preliminary design was carried on.
+Requirements consolidation was reviewed internally before starting the preliminary design period.
+It ended at the DAT Preliminary Design Review (DAT-PDR).
+In that moment the phase was considered completed.

 Phase 2: Detailed Design

-The purpose of this phase is to consolidate the system design, providing details of the components.
-DAT elements will be defined to a level of detail and understanding such that the implementation and test activities can be performed.
-The final design of the DAT will be reviewed at detailed level in the DAT-CDR review.
-SW test procedures to be executed at Phase 3 are consolidated and almost ready to be executed.
-It ends at the DAT Critical Design Review (DAT-CDR).
-In that moment the phase is considered completed.
+The purpose of this phase was to consolidate the system design, providing details of the components.
+DAT elements were defined to a level of detail and understanding such that the implementation and test activities was performed in a straightforward way.
+The final design of the DAT was reviewed at detailed level in the DAT-CDR review.
+SW test procedures to be executed at Phase 3 were consolidated and almost ready to be executed.
+It ended at the DAT Critical Design Review (DAT-CDR).
+In that moment the phase was considered completed.

 Phase 3: Development and Acceptance Testing

-Phase 3 mainly concerns software development, testing, troubleshooting, verification and validation activities as foreseen by the Test Plan and the Test Procedures.
-Software is coded and progressively integrated into the development platform.
-The development and testing of the DAT and the activities of components integration are executed previously to Internal testing activities.
-The development activities aimed at correction of SW problems report will continue since completion of Internal Testing until successful completion of DAT-FAT.
-A FAT-TRR will be organized in order to review the readiness of the system to go to Factory Acceptance Tests.
+Phase 3 mainly concerned software development, testing, troubleshooting, verification and validation activities as foreseen by the Test Plan and the Test Procedures.
+Software was being coded and progressively integrated into the development platform.
+The development and unit testing of the DAT and the activities of components integration were executed previously to internal validation activities.
+The development activities, aimed at correction of SW problems report, have been continuous since completion of Internal Testing until successful completion of DAT-FAT.
+A FAT test Review has been organized in order to review the validation status of the system after testing campaign.

 Main issues for the Multi-mission Direct Access Terminal architecture concern the data ageing performance, i.e. most design effort is devoted to shorten processing time and to reduce data transfer and handling delays to the maximum extent.